 Meanwhile, Taiwan underwent an aggressive modernisation campaign as Japan sought to make the island into a model colony.
 For the first time the whole island was brought under one government, including the parts that had always been outside the control of the Qing authorities—certain indigenous communities have never been part of ‘China’.
 Tokyo developed railways, industry, and commercial agriculture to make Taiwan serve the needs of its empire and began organising and ordering society.
 This did not only involve an intrusive surveillance system and mass organisations, but also schools and newspapers that taught Han Taiwanese to think about themselves as a group.
 Although events in big China did not leave Taiwan undisturbed, younger generations, educated in Japanese, learned to think in new ways.
 Those who wanted to pursue further education had to look for that in Japan.

 The local Taiwanese elite had to work against this background when it sought to assert itself.
 Taiwan had its own New Culture Movement (新文化運動) in the 1920s and 1930s, which was a struggle to maintain and cherish its local Chinese culture under a Japanese state and to obtain a measure of self-governance or home rule within the Japanese Empire.
-The cat and mouse game with a first increasingly lenient and then increasingly harsh Japanese government-general would provide many lessons that later proved useful under the KMT party-state of the martial law era.
+The cat and mouse game of this nascent Taiwanese elite and their associations with a first increasingly lenient and then increasingly harsh Japanese government-general would provide many lessons that later proved useful under the KMT party-state of the martial law era.
 This was the first time that Taiwanese organised themselves politically on such a scale.

 After the Japanese left in 1945 at the end of the Second World War, the Taiwanese came to have mixed feelings about this period.
 Initially glad that their abusive colonial overlords had gone away, the harsh oppression under the ROC state led many Taiwanese nationalists to stress the positive aspects of Japan’s colonisation.
 The people on the island had also experienced the Second World War very differently than the Chinese; they had not only lived on the other side, some had even joined the Japanese Imperial Army.
 Meanwhile, China was brutalised by the incessant fighting that began in 1932 and turned into a full-blown war in 1937, lasting until 1945.
 To this day, many Chinese are often unable to comprehend the positive attitude of many Taiwanese to the evil Japanese Empire.